The Space Sciences Department maintains a large collection of

 The Scientific Instruments Collection at the Denver Museum of Nature & Science is composed of instruments that have been used by Museum staff members, have been part of crucial experiments involving key scientists in their pursuit of knowledge, or are excellent type-examples of particular instruments.

 The collection is maintained not only for archival and research purposes, but more importantly, to educate and increase public recognition of the fundamental role that such instruments have played not only in the advancement of the current state of technology, but also in our knowledge of the natural sciences.
 As the Museum Scientific Collection has been developed, the emphasis has been preservation of instruments that are of particular importance to the history of science and artifacts of historical significance to the Museum.
 The Collection is not intended for research use per se, although many of the items included have played important roles in past research programs.

 Scientists from the Space Sciences Department at the Denver Museum of Nature & Science take you "behind the stories," using the best images and animation available to help understand the latest developments.

-Ka Chun Yu - Brand New Type of Galaxy
+Ka Chun Yu - Galaxy Cluster Abell 370Runtime - 10:16

-Steve Lee - Mars Rovers Update
+Steve Lee - Mars rovers update Runtime - 5:10

 Links to Ka Chun's stories: